Poland's Tusk calls prosecutor over potential Orlen scandal | Politics

 Poland's Tusk calls prosecutor over potential Orlen scandal

-Poland's prime minister said on Monday he had called the country's chief prosecutor and secret services coordinator to discuss potential links between former CEO of oil refiner Orlen Daniel Obajtek and Iran-backed Lebanese group Hezbollah.
+Poland's prime minister said on Monday he had called the country's chief prosecutor and secret services coordinator to discuss potential links between the former CEO of oil refiner Orlen, Daniel Obajtek, and Iran-backed Lebanese group Hezbollah.
 Obajtek responded on social media platform X that Prime Minister Donald Tusk was "looking for scandals where there are none".

-Poland's prime minister said on Monday he had called the country's chief prosecutor and secret services coordinator to discuss potential links between former CEO of oil refiner Orlen Daniel Obajtek and Iran-backed Lebanese group Hezbollah.
+Poland's prime minister said on Monday he had called the country's chief prosecutor and secret services coordinator to discuss potential links between the former CEO of oil refiner Orlen, Daniel Obajtek, and Iran-backed Lebanese group Hezbollah.

 Obajtek responded on social media platform X that Prime Minister Donald Tusk was "looking for scandals where there are none".
 State-controlled Orlen said last week it had cancelled contracts signed by its Swiss trading unit OTS to buy Venezuelan oil and refined products after losing around 1.6 billion zloty ($397 million) on prepayments for deliveries it never received.